 A property of a voting system that is designed and deployed to enable voters to obtain a ballot, and mark, verify, and cast it without revealing their ballot selections or selections of language, display and interaction modes to anyone else.
 This does not preclude the ability of a voter to request assistance under state law.

-private key

-The secret part of an asymmetric key pair that is typically used to digitally sign or decrypt data.

-product standard

-Standard that specifies requirements to be fulfilled by a product or a group of products, to confirm it can perform its intended task.

 programmed device